Cuba starter pack

 - Plane tickets: Prices start around $250 from the east coast of the USA and $300 from the west coast.

-- Casas particulares: Room rates start around $20/night and go up from there.
-Rooms are easier to find but there is more last-minute availability, even in Havana.
+particulares: Room rates start around $20/night and go up from there.
+Rooms are easier to find and there is more last-minute availability, even in Havana.

 WHY SPRING IS THE BEST TIME TO VISIT CUBA

-Between the great weather, cheaper plane tickets, and availability of excellent accommodations, our vote for the best time to visit Cuba is in the spring.
+Between the great weather, cheaper plane tickets, and availability of excellent accommodations, most Heroes will tell you the best time to visit Cuba is in the spring.
 It’s warm enough to go to the beach, but it’s not so humid that your shirt sticks to you within minutes of putting it on.

 Plenty of festivals in the spring are worth traveling to Cuba for as well.
 Consider visiting Cuba for: